nathalie-raffray/Ray-Tracer/README.md

-Here are some cool images that show my results:
+*Here are some cool images that show my results*:

 Cornell: